Tensor Reference

 Tensors where all dimensions are indexed can be written as numbers wrapped in square brackets in right dimension adjacent order.
 If the type isn't declared already, this form requires an explicit tensor type.
 Note: Dimensions should be alphabetically ordered.

-Brackets must be be nested according to the structure of the type, where values in dimensions to the right are closer than dimensions on the left.
+Brackets must be nested according to the structure of the type, where values in dimensions to the right are closer than dimensions on the left.
 For backwards compatibility (not supported in expressions), cell values may also be given in the same order as a flat array.

 Indexed short form examples: